debrakayh/ELK-Stack-Project/README.md

 What aspect of security do load balancers protect?

-        defends an organization against distributed denial-of-service (DDoS) attacks.
+ -      Defends an organization against distributed denial-of-service (DDoS) attacks.
+ -      Creates access controls that gives correct permissions to users.

 What is the advantage of a jump box?_

-        updates only need to be put on that single system and be deployed to the VMs it connects to.
+-       Updates only need to be put on that single system and be deployed to the VMs it connects to.
+-       Makes troubleshooting easier.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the